 The most commonly injured of the ligaments is the ACL, and not just by athletes.
 Over 250,000 ACL injuries occur annually within the general population.
-ACL tears often result in surgery, extensive physical therapy, significant time away from recreational activities, and a likelihood of arthritis within 10 years.
+These tears often result in surgery, extensive physical therapy, significant time away from recreational activities, and a likelihood of arthritis within 10 years.

 - Twisting suddenly

 - Changing direction quickly

 - “Popping” sound or feeling in the knee